 With recession, it becomes more difficult to clean between your teeth.
 Between the teeth, the exposed roots have uneven surfaces or crevices with deep grooves that the floss won’t clean.
 Your dentist will often recommend interdental brushes, also called proxybrushes.
 These brushes do a great job of cleaning between the back teeth.

 This occurs when a patient displays too much gum when they smile.
 An embarrassing condition, excessive gingival display is caused by a variety of factors, including medication or an abnormal tooth eruption.

 Gum Prevention and Treatment

 The best method of addressing gum disease is with prevention.
 Maintaining good oral hygiene reduces the risk of a patient developing gum disease.
 Brush twice a day, and floss at least once.
 Rinse your mouth with antibacterial mouthwash, and always attend routine dental cleanings with cosmetic dentist, Dr. Fondriest.
+Avoid bad habits such as smoking and excessive snacking.
 These simple steps are often enough to avoid the symptoms of gum disease.
 At Lake Forest Dental Arts, Dr. Fondriest provides treatment for excessive gingival display.
 With gum lifts, Dr. Fondriest and our team of dental professionals remove excess gum, improving your smile and ensuring healthy gums.